What is Access Certification?

 Access Certification on the IGI platform supports administrators during the role certification workflow by assigning distinct scopes and responsibilities to several specific certification functions.
 The roles involved are as follows:

-1. User-Assignment Reviewer: This role is responsible for overseeing the permissions that are allocated to a specific user.
-They check whether a user has the necessary and appropriate permissions for their role in the organization.
+1. User-Assignment Reviewer: This role oversees the permissions allocated to a specific user and checks whether a user has the necessary and appropriate permissions for their role in the organization.

-2. OU – Entitlement Reviewer: This role scrutinizes the entitlements assigned to an Organizational Unit.
-They verify if the OU has the proper entitlements that align with its functions and responsibilities.
+2. OU Entitlement Reviewer: This role scrutinizes the entitlements assigned to an Organizational Unit and verifies whether the OU has the proper entitlements that align with its functions and responsibilities.

-3. Entitlement Reviewer: This role is tasked with inspecting the structure of a generic entitlement.
-They check if the entitlements assigned across roles and users follow the principle of least privilege and abide by the organization’s security and access policies.
+3. Entitlement Reviewer: This role inspects the structure of a generic entitlement.
+They check whether entitlements assigned across roles and users follow the principle of least privilege and abide by the organization’s security and access policies.

 4. Risk Reviewer: This role is critical in monitoring mitigation controls associated with user risks.
 They review whether risk mitigation strategies work effectively for each user based on their access privileges.